Chengdu University of Technology: International Cooperation and Exchange

-In 2010s, CDUT has invited Nobel Prize laureates and a large number of world-renowned experts and scholars to give lectures.
+In the 2010s, CDUT has invited Nobel Prize laureates and a large number of world-renowned experts and scholars to give lectures.
 The university recruits foreign experts to set up courses for undergraduates and postgraduate students on a regular basis and bring them into the talent training system.

 CDUT is included in the National Scholarship Council's innovation program and other national projects.
 The university has established exchanges and cooperation with more than 180 universities and scientific research institutions in Australia, Britain, Canada, Italy, the Netherlands, New Zealand, Russia, the United States, and other countries.

 CDUT began to carry out in-depth cooperation with several British universities in 2005, and it is one of the earliest universities in China to set up Sino-foreign dual-degree education programs.
 In 2013, Chengdu University of Technology and the University of Edinburgh signed a memorandum of cooperation in education.
 The two universities carry out the '2+2' dual-degree education program in several undergraduate majors, including Geology, Geology and Physical Geography, Geophysics, Geophysics and Meteorology, Geophysics and Geology, Environmental Geoscience, etc. Students study in Chengdu University of Technology for the first two years of undergraduate courses, and then go to the University of Edinburgh for further studies.
 After completing the rest two years of undergraduate courses, the students can obtain graduation certificate and degree from Chengdu University of Technology and degree from the University of Edinburgh.